timkurvers/synacor-challenge/README.md

 - Breakpoints (`break`)
 - Control flow (stepping using `stepi` and `continue`)

-To debug a program and listen for "remote gdb" connections on default port `31337`:
+To debug a program and listen for "remote gdb" connections on `localhost:31337`:

 ```bash
 npm run debug programs/alphabet.synbin